Testing Membership for Timed Automata: Analysis of the Tester

 $C$ is a thick component, i.e. admits a forgetful cycle \cite{A15}.
-In this case, from a state $(q,R)$ and $v\in R$, we can reach any $(q',R')$ and $v'\in R'$ with a small timed word, called a {\em link} in lemma \ref{corr}.
+In this case, from a state $(q,R)$ and $v\in R$, we can reach any $(q',R')$ and $v'\in R'$ with a small timed word, called a {\em link} in Lemma \ref{corr}.
+We then introduce a decomposition of a word $w$ into compatible fragments separated by {\em cuts with a cost}.
+In Lemma \ref{close}, we show that if the total relative weight of the cuts is small, then the word is $\eps$-close to $L_f(C)$.
+In Theorem \ref{theoc} we show that if $w$ is $\eps$-far, samples of weight at least $2k$, a function of $\eps$, are incompatible for $L_f(C)$ with constant probability.